-There is one class in each year group and we cap at 22.
-This section of the school often join up for some non-core subjects.
-The Nursery and Reception provides a stimulating environment for children to make progress in all aspects of education.
-Where pupils are below compulsory school age a programme of appropriate activities is in place to support their personal, social, emotional and physical development and communication.
+There is one class in each year group and we cap at 20.
+The Nursery and Reception classrooms provide a stimulating environment for children to make progress in all aspects of education.
+Where pupils are below compulsory school age, a programme of appropriate activities are in place to support their personal, social, emotional and physical development and communication.
 Please refer to the Early Years Foundation Policy for more detail.

 Daily activities are carefully structured to provide varied and motivating experiences, guiding the children through the seven areas of learning of the Foundation Stage.
-Well planned play activities are a key way in which children learn with enjoyment.
+Well planned play activities are a key way in which children learn and are challenged with enjoyment.
 All children are made to feel welcome, valued members of the group.